CristianBuca/MS2_MyCrypto/README.md

 3. As a new user, I want to see the asset valuation.
 4. As a new user, I want to see the total portfolio valuation.
 5. As a new user, I want to learn new information relating to the blockchain.
+6. As a new user, I want to learn more about the knowledge quiz.

 **Regular Users:**

-6. As a regular user, I want to store my portfolio data.
+7. As a regular user, I want to store my portfolio data.
-7. As a regular user, I want the option to change the current webapp color theme.
+8. As a regular user, I want the option to change the current webapp color theme.
-8. As a regular user, I want the ability to edit previous portfolio entries.
+9. As a regular user, I want the ability to edit previous portfolio entries.
-9. As a regular user, I want to test the previously acquired knowledge.
+10. As a regular user, I want to test the previously acquired knowledge.

 **Site Owner:**

-10. As a site owner, I want the knowledge quiz to be versatile and easy to update.
+11. As a site owner, I want the knowledge quiz to be versatile and easy to update.
-11. As a site owner, I want to provide the user a way to get in contact.
+12. As a site owner, I want to provide the user a way to get in contact.
-12. As a site owner, I want to showcase my social media.
+13. As a site owner, I want to showcase my social media.

+## **Design**

+I have opted for minimalist design focused on user interactivity.
+The user has the ability to switch between Light and Dark modes with the help of the suggestive switch that is always accessible on the Navbar.
+The webapp was designed with a mobile-first approach using BootStrap grid for elements to re-arrange based on screen size.
+The Navbar was also built using BootStrap and collapses on small devices remaining fixed on top of the screen for easy access to the color theme switcher and links.

+### **Colour Scheme**

+### **Font Scheme**

+Font Scheme is comprised of the fonts from the Ubuntu Family for titles, Oxygen Family for information of focus and Fira Sans for general text.
+These fonts were chosen using Google Fonts as they compliment each other.